DevelopmentCubed/Minecraft-Bridge/README.md

 # Minecraft Bridge

-Connects your Minecraft server to a Discord channel.
+Connects your Minecraft server to a Discord channel via RCON.

 You can also manage the servers whitelist via the bot with `!whitelist add/remove/list`

 # Server Compatibility